LJ Bonham is a semi-subsistence hunter, hunting magazine editor, and firearms enthusiast who lives in the Rocky Mountains.

 Just about any company which makes revolvers makes one or more models chambered for the .357 Magnum.
 The market covers almost every need; from tiny snubbies for deep concealment to large framed, long-barreled behemoths for hunting. .357 revolvers are everywhere, and you can find good, affordable used examples on almost any gun shop’s second hand rack.

 Hand in hand with gun selection is ammo availability.
-The .357 Magnum is still in the top five most popular handgun cartridges worldwide.
+The .357 Magnum is still among the top five most popular handgun cartridges worldwide.
 You can find it at any retailer who stocks ammunition, no matter how remote the locale.
 There is a tremendous variety available; everything from reduced recoil loads to max-pressure bear loads, and everything in between.
 Plus, even if you couldn’t find any .357 rounds (Remember the 2008 – 2014 ammo shortage?), you could still, in all likelihood, find .38 Special, and at least have something to stuff into your gun which would get you by until some magnums happened along.

 7. Rifles and Carbines